EC favour's disqualification of J'khand CM Soren as MLA: Raj Bhavan sources | Politics

 ''This blatant misuse of constitutional authorities and public agencies and its complete takeover by BJP HQ in Deendayal Upadhay Marg in this shameful manner is unseen in Indian Democracy,'' he said.

-The chief minister is apprised of several media reports about ECI sending a report to the governor ''apparently recommending his disqualification as a MLA'', his office said.
-The UPA alliance has 439 MLAs in the 81-member Assembly.
+The chief minister is apprised of several media reports about EC sending a report to the governor ''apparently recommending his disqualification as a MLA'', his office said.
+The UPA alliance has 49 MLAs in the 81-member assembly.
 Within the United Progressive Alliance, JMM as the largest party has 30 MLAs, the Congress 18 legislators, and the RJD one.
 The main opposition BJP has 26 MLAs in the House.

+''Options are open to us.
+We will move the Supreme Court,'' he told PTI.

+JMM sources said the baton could be passed to Kalpana Soren, wife of the chief minister, in case Soren is debarred from contesting elections.

-Congress leader and Parliamentary Affairs Minister Alamgir Alam ruled out any threat to the ruling coalition in the state and said ''even in the probability of Soren, who is also the JMM executive president, being disqualified from Assembly in an office of profit case, there is no threat to the government''.
+Congress leader and Parliamentary Affairs Minister Alamgir Alam said: ''Even in the probability of Soren, who is also the JMM executive president, being disqualified from Assembly in an office of profit case, there is no threat to the government,” ''It is a policy matter.
+Our government will continue.
+Hemant Soren continues to be our leader,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)